BIOS & PICTURES

 CALLING FIVE SEVEN FIVE

-Written by Diane Rao Harman (Concord, Ohio)
+Written by Diane Rao Harman

 Directed by Kathleen Sheehy

-Sharon played by Shelagh Ranalli
+Performed by Shelagh Ranalli & Lindsay Stewart

 FUNNY STORY

-Written by Lauren Feldman (New Haven, CT)
+Written by Lauren Feldman

 Directed by Lindsay Stewart

-Lauren played by Emma Dines
+Performed by Emma Dines

-TAKE OUR PICTURE
+TAKE OUR PICTURE PLEASE

-Written by Mark Harvey Levine (Pasadena, CA.)
+Written by Mark Havey Levine

 Directed by Tracey Kenyon

-Performed at the Clock Tower in Victoria Park.
+Performed at the Clock Tower in Victoria Park

 Directed by Lindsay Stewart